rbarzic/nrf5x-dk-gcc/README.md

    - Soft Device support not tested yet
    - this is work in progress - feedback welcome !

+   You can include this project as a git submodule in your own nRF5x project - No need to clone it !
+   See https://github.com/rbarzic/nrf52-example-uart.git as an example

 ## Requirements

 - ARM GCC toolchain (arm-none-eabi-*)